Is Manchurian chicken originated in China? Not quite. It is an Indo-Chinese dish.

 1. Marinate, then deep-fry the chicken

-You can either use chicken breast meat or thigh fillet to prepare Manchurian chicken.
-I use chicken thigh fillet because it has more flavor and will not become tough even if it is slightly overcooked.
+You can use chicken breast meat or thigh fillet to prepare Manchurian chicken.
+I use chicken thigh fillet because it has more flavor and will not become tough, even if slightly overcooked.

 Marinate the chicken

 - Marinate the chicken with some salt and black pepper.
-I have seen other recipes include ginger, garlic, chili, and soy sauce in the marinade.
+Other recipes include ginger, garlic, chili, and soy sauce in the marinade.
 Although it is OK to do that, it does not seem necessary because the Manchurian chicken gravy has a strong flavor.